mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/spark.md

 - Create a new Spark project with Braintree stubs `spark new {{project_name}} --braintree`

-- Create a new Spark project with team based billing stubs `spark new {{project_name}} --team-billing`
+- Create a new Spark project with team-based billing stubs `spark new {{project_name}} --team-billing`